MikeIbberson/site/content/projects/tdlGentek.md

 ### Rebates

-The instant rebate module inherited much of the same functionality of the pricing engine, with additional features such as quantity tracking, life time tracking, conditions (i.e. must order another product too) and more.
+The instant rebate module inherited much of pricing's functionality with additional features such as quantity tracking, lifetime tracking, conditions (i.e. must order another product) and more.
 Unlike some more rudimentary implementions, such as coupons, rebating is an advanced feature that works in lockstep with a customer's existing custom prices and sales history.

 ### Claim-backs